13kev/discord-bot/README.md

 # discord-bot
-discord bot to welcome new members that arrive at the server and provides random content to keep them entertained
+discord bot to welcome new members that arrive at the server and provides random content to keep them entertained I'm doing this project as part of a udemy course im attending to create a Discord bot using a node.js module called Discord.js

 Initial commits were:
 1 - install npm init